okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/aspnet/redirecturi.md

-If you setting up the sample app use this value:
+If you are setting up the sample app, use this value:
 `https://localhost:44314/interactioncode/callback`.
 Otherwise, choose
-a URI that will be used by your app.
+a URI that is used by your app.